compose-spec/compose-spec/spec.md

 #### Short syntax

-Short syntax uses a single string with coma separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER:ACCESS_MODE`).
+Short syntax uses a single string with comma-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER:ACCESS_MODE`).

+`VOLUME` can be either a path on platform hosting containers (bind mount) or a volume name.
-`ACCESS_MODE` can be set read-only by `ro` or read and write by `rw` (default)
+`ACCESS_MODE` can be set read-only by `ro` or read and write by `rw` (default).

-You can mount a relative path on the host, that expands relative to the directory of the Compose configuration file being used.
-Relative paths should always begin with `.` or `..`.
+> **Note**: As volumes get mounted from Platform, a relative path is not relevant until the Compose implementation is dedicated to local container runtime use.
+Compose Implementation MUST reject a Compose file using relative volume paths if it has no explicit support for such usage.
+To avoid ambiguities with named volumes, relative paths SHOULD always begin with `.` or `..`.

 #### Long syntax